All Blogs

 Alta Fairbourne, Water Advocate for the Great Salt Lake Waterkeeper of the Utah Rivers Council, testifying at the August Natural Resources Committee against a bill that would have allowed Utah to dry up the North Arm of the Great Salt Lake.

-The North Arm of the Great Salt Lake receives its flows through a breach in the railroad causeway that divides the lake’s North and South Arms.
-All of the lake’s rivers enter the south arm, making virtually all of the North Arm’s existence entirely dependent upon water flowing through this breach.
-Over the last few years Utah has begun closing this breach to keep South Arm salinity from spiking, thereby threatening aspects of the South Arm ecosystem and related economic activity.
-Current Utah law requires that if the breach is closed, water flows must be restored within 18 months.
+The North Arm of the Great Salt Lake receives all of its water flows through a breach in the railroad causeway that divides the lake’s North and South Arms.
+All of the lake’s rivers enter the South Arm, making the North Arm’s existence entirely dependent upon water flowing through this breach.
+Over the last few years, Utah has begun closing this breach to keep South Arm salinity from spiking, thereby maintaining aspects of the South Arm ecosystem and related economic activity.
+Utah law has required that if the breach is closed, water flows must be restored within 18 months.
+Losing the North Arm would be a calamity for the lake’s ecology, the 12 million migratory birds who rely on the lake each year, and the health of every Wasatch Front resident.

 The proposed legislation would have abandoned this requirement to restore flows to the North Arm.
-Yet bill sponsors and advocates of the legislation refused to admit to this deleterious change, and instead marketed existing Utah law as being part of the proposed legislation.
-Losing the North Arm would be a calamity for the lake’s ecology, the 12 million migratory birds who rely on the lake each year, and the health of every Wasatch Front resident.
+Yet bill sponsors and advocates of the legislation refused to admit to this deleterious change and instead marketed existing Utah law as being part of the proposed legislation.
+Sponsors of this bill never admitted to the bill's legal implications, and instead attempted to avoid a public debate over drying up the North Arm.